prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_Supplement_Wetlab.md

 1. Peptides are separated on an Aurora Elite XT column using the 40SPD Evosep method, interfaced with the mass spectrometer through an EASY-spray source
 2. On MS1 level, peptide masses were detected at a resolution of 120,000, with an ion target of 3×10⁶, maximal injection time of 45 ms, and RF lens set to 40%
 3. MS2 spectra were recorded for the top 12 precursors with an intensity threshold of 10³, which were isolated at 0.7 Th and subjected to dynamic exclusion for 16 s.
-Normalized collision energy was set to 32% and spectra were recorded with a resolution of **30,000 with TMTpro on**, ion target of **1×10⁵** and a maximal injection time of **Auto**
+Normalized collision energy was set to 32% and spectra were recorded with a resolution of **30,000 with turboTM set to TMTpro**, ion target of **1×10⁵** and a maximal injection time of **Auto**

 ## 3.3 Phospho-enrichment Workflow